 Yep, quarterback Matt Ryan.

 This 2021 NFL Draft class has plenty of quarterback talent, and with the fourth overall selection, the Falcons are poised to make a pick that can change the direction of the franchise — whatever position they target.
-The outlook is murky for now, though, as Atlanta still searches for a new general manager and head coach.
-But mock drafts stop for nobody, especially not front office vacancies.
+New Falcons GM Terry Fontenot has said he is of the "best available" philosophy, and with the No. 4 overall pick, the talent level of a best-available prospect is very high.

 So let's dive in to some first-round picks from the latest mock drafts floating around the Internet.